Research Robots Humanoid Applications Industries Technology Contact

 2D Planar Scanning

-A single laser beam rotates on a horizontal plane.
-This creates a "slice" of the world, ideal for floor-plan mapping and defining strict safety stop zones for AGVs.
+A single laser beam spins on a horizontal plane, slicing a 2D "slice" of the world—perfect for floor plans and setting firm safety stop zones for AGVs.

 3D Volumetric Cloud